mpochron/angular-trianglify-animate/README.md

 ## Todolist

-+ add more support for other symbol : circle, rect, ellipse, line, polyline
++ add more support for other symbol/shapes : circle, rect, ellipse, line, polyline
++ add support for attributes vector-x and vector-y
++ add support for animating with using a easing

 ## License
 Released under the [MIT license](http://www.opensource.org/licenses/MIT).